On Bruhat-Tits theory over a higher dimensional base

-\subsubsection{An outline of the strategy of proof}
+\subsection{An outline of the strategy of proof}

 We now outline briefly the strategy of the proof in this paper.
 The general strategy is an {\em induction on the order of complexity} of concave functions on root systems.
-The simplest one is a function $f_{_{\theta}}$ \eqref{mrtheta} which is a concave function of type I; the next in the order is the concave function $f_{_\Omega}$ \eqref{mromega} associated to a bounded subset $\Omega$ in the apartment, i.e. of type II.
-The third in the order of complexity is the general concave function $f$ of type III which need not arise as an $f_{_\Omega}$.
-Such functions exist aplenty and we show examples of these which arise in the paper.
+The simplest one is a function $f_{\theta}$, see \eqref{mrtheta}, which is a concave function of type I; the next in the order is the concave function $f_{\Omega}$ (see \eqref{mromega}), associated to a bounded subset $\Omega$ in the apartment, \textit{i.e.} of type II.
+The third in the order of complexity is the general concave function $f$ of type III which need not arise as an $f_{\Omega}$.